aws-samples/aws-hybrid-storage-workshop/scenario-1/module-4/README.md

 ### What just happened?

 We deployed a whole new AWS Storage Gateway and associated Windows Instance in a completely different location to the orginal gateway.
 This effectively allowed us to present a clone from one location in the world to another completely different location in the world.
-We used the newly deployed windows isntance to confirm that all the data we expected arrived at it's final destionation (London).
+We used the newly deployed windows isntance to confirm that all the data we expected arrived at it's final destination London (eu-west-2).

 This is an alternative method of migrating data, using a clone of an existing Volume Gateway volume.
 Instead of creating a new volume using EBS snapshots, which are exclusive to AWS regions.
 The main benefit of this method is that you can present cloned volumes to either AWS or in any other location/hypervisor that supports running the AWS storage gateway OS, including in private datacenters.